 Security Products.
-CompX's security products reporting unit, with one manufacturing facility in Mauldin, South Carolina and one in Grayslake, Illinois shared with CompX's marine components reporting unit, manufactures mechanical and electrical cabinet locks and other locking mechanisms used in a variety of applications including ignition systems, mailboxes, file cabinets, desk drawers, tool storage cabinets, vending and gaming machines, high security medical cabinetry, electrical circuit panels, storage compartments and gas station security.
+CompX's security products reporting unit manufactures mechanical and electrical cabinet locks and other locking mechanisms used in a variety of applications including ignition systems, mailboxes, file cabinets, desk drawers, tool storage cabinets, vending and gaming machines, high security medical cabinetry, electronic circuit panels, storage compartments and gas station security.
+CompX's security products reporting unit has one manufacturing facility in Mauldin, South Carolina and one in Grayslake, Illinois shared with its marine components reporting unit.
 We believe we are a North American market leader in the manufacture and sale of cabinet locks and other locking mechanisms.
 These products include:

-- disc tumbler locks which provide moderate security and generally represent the lowest cost lock to produce; - pin tumbler locking mechanisms which are more costly to produce and are used in applications requiring higher levels of security, including KeSet® and System 64® (which each allow the user to change the keying on a single lock 64 times without removing the lock from its enclosure) and TuBar®; and - our innovative $CompX \ eLock^{\otimes}$ and $StealthLock^{\otimes}$ electronic locks which provide stand-alone or networked security and audit trail capability for drug storage and other valuables through the use of a proximity card, magnetic stripe or keypad credentials.
+- disc tumbler locks which provide moderate security and generally represent the lowest cost lock to produce; - pin tumbler locking mechanisms which are more costly to produce and are used in applications requiring higher levels of security, including KeSet® and System 64® (which each allow the user to change the keying on a single lock 64 times without removing the lock from its enclosure) TuBar® and TurbineTM; and - our innovative $CompX eLock^{\otimes}$ and $StealthLock^{\otimes}$ electronic locks which provide stand-alone or networked security and audit trail capability for drug storage and other valuables through the use of a proximity card, magnetic stripe or keypad credentials.

 A substantial portion of our security products reporting unit's sales consist of products with specialized adaptations to an individual customer's specifications, some of which are listed above.
-We also have a standardized product line suitable for many customers, which is offered through a North American distribution network to locksmith distributors and smaller original equipment manufacturers ("OEMs") via our STOCK LOCKS® distribution program.
+We also have a standardized product line suitable for many customers, which is offered through a North American distribution network to locksmith and smaller original equipment manufacturer distributors via our STOCK LOCKS® distribution program.

 Marine Components.
-CompX's marine components reporting unit, with a facility in Neenah, Wisconsin and a facility in Grayslake, Illinois shared with CompX's security products reporting unit, manufactures and distributes stainless steel exhaust components, gauges, throttle controls, hardware and accessories primarily for performance and ski/wakeboard boats.
-Our specialty Marine Component products are high precision components designed to operate within tight tolerances in the highly demanding marine environment.
+CompX's marine components reporting unit manufactures and distributes stainless steel exhaust components, gauges, throttle controls, trim tabs, hardware and accessories primarily for performance and ski/wakeboard boats.
+CompX's marine components reporting unit has a facility in Neenah, Wisconsin and a facility in Grayslake, Illinois shared with its security products reporting unit.
+Our specialty marine component products are high-precision components designed to operate within tight tolerances in the highly demanding marine environment.
 These products include:

-- original equipment and aftermarket stainless steel exhaust headers, exhaust pipes, mufflers and other exhaust components; - high performance gauges such as GPS speedometers and tachometers; - mechanical and electronic controls and throttles; - steering wheels and other billet aluminum accessories; and - dash panels, LED lighting, wire harnesses and other accessories.
+- original equipment and aftermarket stainless steel exhaust headers, exhaust pipes, mufflers and other exhaust components; - high-performance gauges such as GPS speedometers and tachometers; - mechanical and electronic controls and throttles; - steering wheels and other billet aluminum accessories; and - dash panels, LED lighting, wire harnesses and other accessories.

-Our Component Products Segment operated three manufacturing facilities at December 31, 2014 as shown below.
+Our Component Products Segment operated three manufacturing facilities at December 31, 2015 as shown below.
 For additional information, see also "Item 2 - Properties", including information regarding leased and distribution-only facilities.